OpenNebula/docs/source/advanced_components/ddc/reference/virtual/virtual_objects.rst

 The available objects are the following:

+- Images
+- Marketplace apps
 - Virtual Machine Templates
 - Virtual Network Templates
-- Images
-- Marketplace apps
 - OneFlow Service templates

 .. note:: The marketplace apps are exported from the marketplace, so they create a new imagen and a new template.

+.. note:: They are created in the order they appear in the list.

 Virtual Machine Templates
 -------------------------

-To create some virtual machine templates, you need to add the following to your provision template:
+To create virtual machine templates, you need to add the following to your provision template:

 .. code::